Musical pastiche in Australia

 Notes by Richard Kuipers

-The music (by composer David Hirschfelder) accompanying the stirring title sequence emphasizes a diversity of views of Australia But it also simultaneously provides an eclectic nostalgia for Australian mythology and popular culture more generally.
+The music (by composer David Hirschfelder) accompanying the stirring pre-title sequence emphasises a diversity of views of Australia.
+But it also suggests an eclectic nostalgia for Australian mythology and popular culture more generally.

 Underpinning sweeping aerial landscape imagery is a rhythmic pulse on orchestral strings and percussion, which combines with clapsticks and a didgeridoo drone.

 A melodic string line adds a layer of texture and we can recognise a familiar few notes from 'Waltzing Matilda' (the beloved 19th century bush ballad written by Banjo Paterson).

 But there are also references to famous pieces such as Johann Sebastian Bach’s ‘Sheep May Safely Graze’ (occurring from around 00:28 in a minor key).
 Such a reference (if intentional) is curious in this context.
 Is it a playful reference to Australia's economy riding on the sheep’s back?